AI Trail Analysis

 Best times to hike⌄

-Early mornings or late afternoons during spring and fall offer cooler temperatures, vibrant foliage, and slightly fewer crowds.
-Summer weekends, especially mid-day, should be avoided due to extremely high visitor numbers.
+Early mornings or late afternoons during spring and fall offer cooler temperatures, vibrant foliage, and fewer crowds.
+Summer weekends and mid-day periods are extremely busy due to the trail's popularity and accessibility.

 Wildlife & plants⌄